BQSKit/qfast/README.md

 ### Native Tools

 Native tools are necessary for QFAST to perform instantiation.
 During decomposition, the input unitary matrix is hierarchically broken into many smaller unitaries.
-At some level in the hierarchy, QFAST switches to instantiation using a native synthesis tool to perform the final step.
+At some level in the hierarchy, QFAST switches to instantiation, which uses a native synthesis tool to convert the small unitaries into native gates.

 Included with this python package is the KAK native tool.
 Here are some others: